Alcohol prohibition in Tamil Nadu: TASMAC

 Whenever the state government has imposed prohibition, the illegal sale of toddy and arrack along with consumption of methanol, an industrial solvent, has resulted in the loss of several lives.
 This paved the way for a lifting of the ban.
 In 2001, prohibition was lifted once again and TASMAC became the wholesale monopoly for alcohol.
 In January 2002, the Tamil Nadu government under O. Panneerselvam started selling low-cost liquor through TASMAC.
 In 2014-15, the annual revenue of TASMAC was Rs.
 26,188 crores and the company sold 48.23 lakh cases of liquor.

 Anti-liquor agitations

 59-year-old Gandhian Sasi Perumal protested to demand closure of a TASMAC shop in Kanyakumari.
 During the protest on 31 July 2015, Perumal climbed up a mobile phone tower and began losing his consciousness led to death.
 In August 2015, residents of Kalingapatty village in Tirunelveli district, was led by Mariammal, mother of Vaiko ransacked nearby TASMAC outlet to call for prohibition in the state.
 On 30 October 2015, police arrested Kovan, a Folk artist and a member of extreme Left group Makkal Kalai Iyakkam, who was criticising government policy on earning revenue by selling liquor.

+Nandhini, then a law student, lead anti-alcohol protests across Tamil Nadu in the 2010s.